 I recommend visiting a brand-authorized service center to get it replaced.

 Slow or Laggy User Interface on Oppo Pad

 One of the major issues that people complain about most frequently is the laggy/sluggish user interface on the Oppo Pad.
 A laggy UI means that the animations might stutter.
-Also, it takes longer to open an app or do anything on your tablet.
+Also, it takes longer to open an app or do anything on your phone.